-If you are concerned, it is worth going to see your GP or a specialist such as a neurologist, geriatrician or psychiatrist.
+A good first step is to see your GP who can refer you to a specialist such as a neurologist, geriatrician or psychiatrist if necessary.
 They will find it useful to chat with both the patient and their relatives to get a clear picture of what’s been going on.
 They can also carry out some tests, including something called the ‘Mini Mental State Examination’ (MMSE).

-A diagnosis of dementia can come as a shock, even if you have been expecting it but an accurate diagnosis does mean you can get the expert care and support you need.
-It’s natural to feel worried about the future but, remember, you are not alone.
+A diagnosis of dementia can come as a shock, even if you’ve been expecting it.
+But an accurate diagnosis does mean you can get the expert care and support you need.
+It’s natural to feel worried about the future but, remember, you’re not alone.

 Dementia affects not only the life of the person who has it but also the lives of their loved ones.
 Advice and support is available for all affected –the NHS, social services and voluntary organisations can all help (see list of useful links).

-There’s a lot you can do in the early stages to make life easier and more enjoyable.
-You may have to adapt some things but there is no reason why someone with dementia cannot lead an active life.
+There’s a lot you can do in the early stages of demetia to make life easier and more enjoyable.
+You may have to adapt some things but there is no reason why someone with dementia can't lead an active life.
 Indeed, there is some evidence to suggest that keeping as mentally and physically active as possible may help ward off dementia.

 - Keep busy and continue with the activities and hobbies you’ve always enjoyed as these can be a great comfort and stress buster

 - Take moderate exercise, such as walking or swimming, to lower the likelihood of developing other diseases, including vascular dementia

 - Stay as independent as possible, tackling daily tasks as you’ve always done.
 If some things become more difficult, think of ways to make them easier or ask for help.
 Your GP will be able to advise you about the services and treatments that are available to you

 - Medication can help slow down the progression of dementia in some cases - and there are also a number of different psychological treatments that can be used to help you cope with the symptoms